The appellant appeals from reassessments for the 1987, 1988, 1989, 1990 and 1991 taxation years.

 Notwithstanding paragraph (1)(c), in computing the income for a taxation year of a corporation, partnership, unit trust or any trust of which a corporation or a partnership is a beneficiary, there shall be included any interest on a debt obligation (other than interest in respect of an income bond, an income debenture, a small business development bond, or a small business bond) that accrued to it to the end of the year, or became receivable or was received by it before the end of the year, to the extent that the interest was not included in computing its income for a preceding taxation year.

-I agree with Ms. Tataryn's submission on this point.
+I agree with Ms. Tataryn’s submission on this point.
 In my view subsection 12(3) is clear and unambiguous.
 Where interest accrues a corporate taxpayer must include it in income, even though it is neither received nor receivable.
-The meaning to be given to the word "accrued" may be taken from the decision of the Supreme Court of Canada in Metropolitan Trust c.
-Morenish Land Developments Ltd. 1 S.C.R.
-171 at page 179 where Estey J. said:
+The meaning to be given to the word “accrued” may be taken from the decision of the Supreme Court of Canada in Morenish Land Development Ltd. v.
+Metropolitan Trust Co., 1 S.C.R.
+171 (S.C.C.) at page 179 where Estey J. said:

 In the present case, the interest payable on the debentures, though payable half-yearly, is not an entirety, but is an accumulation of each day’s interest, which accrues de die in diem; and which, though not presently payable, is still due.